diglin/Diglin_Chat/README.md

 - Clear your cache, see the menu <b>System > Cache Management</b>
 - Login and logout from your backend to update the access control
 - Or after installation, save again the Administrator Role to get access to the configuration page of this module.
 Go to your Magento Backend, then Menu <b>System > Permissions > Roles > Administrator</b> and save again this role.
-- Just configure the key of your account by signin into your Zopim account from the Magento menu <b>Zopim Chat > Account </b>  to automatically set the basic configuration or go into the configuration <b>System > Configuration > Diglin > Zopim Chat</b>. and fill manually the fields "Email Address" and "Key".
+- Just configure the key of your account by signin into your Zopim account from the Magento menu <b>Zopim Chat > Account Setup</b>  to automatically set the basic configuration or go into the configuration <b>System > Configuration > Diglin > Zopim Chat</b>. and fill manually the fields "Email Address" and "Key".
 If you don't have an account, you can get it one directly from the Magento configuration Zopim Chat page, thanks to the link or directly get one from [Zopim Website](http://bit.ly/1kcTNL5).
 If you do manually, you have to find this key.
-Go into the (Zopim Dashboard)[http://dashboard.zopim.com] then click on "Widget" in the sidebar and find the link "Embed Zopim Live Chat Widget.
+Go into the [Zopim Dashboard](http://dashboard.zopim.com) then click on "Widget" in the sidebar and find the link "Embed Zopim Live Chat Widget.
 In the area where the html code is generated, you can find after //zopim.com/?xyzbufoisfgsigsgdgjbsk.
 Copy the text after the question mark '?' to the Magento configuration field for the <b>"Key of your account"</b>.

 ## Customized template
 If you have a customized template, check that you have <b>getChildHtml('before_body_end')</b> in files <b>/frontend/mypackage/mytemplate/template/page/1column.phtml, 2columns-left.phtml, 2columns-right.phtml, 3columns.phtml and empty.phtml</b> after <b>getChildHtml('footer')</b> Eventually you will need to copy the file <b>app/design/frontend/base/default/layout/chat.xml</b> in your layout template.